cloudalchemy/ansible-node-exporter/README.md

 ```sh
 tox
 ```
-To run a custom molecule command on custom environment with only default test scenario:
+To run a custom molecule command on a custom environment with only default test scenario:
 ```sh
 tox -e py35-ansible28 -- molecule test -s default
 ```
 For more information about molecule go to their [docs](http://molecule.readthedocs.io/en/latest/).

-If you would like to run tests on remote docker host just specify `DOCKER_HOST` variable before running tox tests.
+If you would like to run tests on a remote docker host just specify `DOCKER_HOST` variable before running tox tests.

 ## Travis CI

 Combining molecule and travis CI allows us to test how new PRs will behave when used with multiple ansible versions and multiple operating systems.
-This also allows use to create test scenarios for different role configurations.
-As a result we have a quite large test matrix which will take more time than local testing, so please be patient.
+This also allows creating test scenarios for different role configurations.
+As a result, we have a quite large test matrix which will take more time than local testing, so please be patient.

 ## Contributing